Real-world ramifications of a single point of failure

 Flexential customer, Credit Union of Colorado, chose our Denver facility to deploy its environment due to our carrier-neutral approach, which allows them to build a blended network from a diverse portfolio of 300+ on-net carriers to ensure no single point of failure and eliminate carrier-related outages experienced with its internal solution.

 Flexential backs up this reliability with a 100% SLA on power, cooling, network, and bandwidth to ensure the Credit Union of Colorado’s infrastructure is always available to support its members and ensure its members will have uninterrupted access to their accounts and funds.
+This high level of reliability helps avoid the direct costs of downtime, such as repairs and lost productivity, as well as reputational damage that can result from outages impacting member trust.

 The Flexential deployment also helped the credit union attain a 40%+ ROI vs. build, which it can filter back into its business to provide members with improved services and market-leading rates.
 “Flexential’s new data center was leaps and bounds beyond most of the other data centers in the area,” said Kyle Winders, IT Leader of Service Delivery, Infrastructure Services & End User Services for Credit Union of Colorado.
-“The ability to operate in a higher tiered data center with more intense redundancies was an important selling point.”
+“The ability to operate in a higher-tiered data center with more intense redundancies was an important selling point.”

 Optimizing network performance and reliability

 Application performance and reliability are critical for businesses to deliver exceptional user experiences and maintain operational efficiency.
 Flexential addresses customers' performance concerns by providing solutions that optimize application performance with a national fleet of N+1 fault-tolerant UPS and N+1 cooling redundancy data centers.
-Through advanced network connectivity, edge computing capabilities, and performance monitoring tools, we enhance the user experience and enable faster, more efficient data processing.
+Through advanced network connectivity, including interconnection-focused IT infrastructure, edge computing capabilities, and performance monitoring tools, we enhance the user experience and enable faster, more efficient data processing.
 We also prioritize reliability and business continuity, offering redundant infrastructure, disaster recovery solutions, and robust backup systems.
 Our goal is to minimize downtime, mitigate risks, and protect critical data and applications.

 As a trusted partner, we're here to help enterprises overcome complex reliability, agility, and performance challenges.
 Learn more!